Package 'ILRCM'

 ##

-Convert Irregular Longitudinal Data to Regular Intervals and Perform Clustering using inear regression model for replacing repeated responses (LRRS) method
+Convert Irregular Longitudinal Data to Regular Intervals and Perform Clustering using Linear Regression model for replacing Repeated Responses (LRRS) method

 Description